 Finally, let us come back to the curve E defined above by E = ellinit([0,-1,1,0,0]), which had an obvious rational 5-torsion point.
 The sign of the functional equation, given by ellrootno(E), is +1.
 Assuming the rank parity conjecture, it follows that the Mordell-Weil group of E has even rank.
-The value of the L-function of E at 1 is definitely non-zero, so E has rank 0.
+The value of the L-function of E at 1 is definitely nonzero, so E has rank 0.
 According to the Birch and Swinnerton-Dyer conjecture, which is proved for this curve, 1s is given by the following formula (in this case):

 '''

-ls = elllseries(E, 1)
+ls = lfun(E, 1)

 '''

-Now we know many of these quantities: Ω is equal to E.omega[1] (if there had been 3 real roots instead of 1 in E.roots, Ω would be equal to 2 E.omega[1]).
-The Tamagawa number c is given as the last component of ellglobalred(E), and here is equal to 1.
-We already know that the torsion subgroup of E contains a point of order 5, and typing elltors (E) shows that it is of order exactly 5.
+Now we know many of these quantities: Ω is equal to E.omega[1] The global Tamagawa number c is given by elltamagawa(E) and is 1 We already know that the torsion subgroup of E contains a point of order 5, and typing elltors(E) shows that it is of order exactly 5.
 So type